uefroboticsclub/site/README.md

 <h1 align="center">Building <a href="https://uefrobotics.org/">uefrobotics.org</a></h1>

-Join us in building UEF Robotics Club's homepage and show the world what an helpful, honest and harmless robot ( 🦾🤖🦿) could be for them 💖.
+Join us in building UEF Robotics Club's homepage and show the world what a helpful, honest and harmless robot ( 🦾🤖🦿) could be for them 💖.

 See something that could be better?
 Make a PR!
 Is the site missing something?
 Make a PR! _(Do you see a trend? :))_